Feekyy/graphix---2025/README.md

 Repository for Graphic lesson at University of Miskolc.
-Contributor: Vitkolczi Dániel (Neptun: XPGMCH)
+Editor: Vitkolczi Dániel (Neptun: XPGMCH)